What is Supply Chain Management?

 Effective Supply Chain Management (SCM) systems provide the following benefits to optimize the organization’s performance.

-- Improve the customer service by delivering them the right product at the right time and at the right location, which in tum increases the organization’s sales.
+- Improve customer service by delivering them the right product at the right time and at the right location, which in tum increases the organization’s sales.

 - Enable the companies to bring the products to the market at a quicker rate.
 Thus, the companies get their payment sooner than those who lack an efficient supply chain.